 You may have your best luck if you haggle the prices on mattresses in the back of the store, according to an article from the Huffington Post.

-Many people prefer to shop online through retailers that will send a mattress directly to their doors.
+So, how do you buy a mattress online?
+Many people prefer to buy mattresses on Amazon or through retailers that will send a mattress directly to their doors.
 This not only cuts out the hassle of driving to a store and dealing with a potentially smothering salesperson, but it often means one can skip the price markup from these stores and get a better deal on a bed.

 One downside to this method of purchasing a mattress is that you won’t get to try out the bed in person before you buy it.
 That is why many online retailers — also called bed-in-a-box mattress brands (even though not all beds purchased online are boxed up) — offer free shipping and risk-free trial periods so you can take some time at home to decide if the bed is right for you.

 Here are some best way to get the most out of an online mattress purchase:

 - Have an idea of what you want.
 This is similar advice to shopping in-store, but it really will save time and lessen the chance of hating a new mattress and having to return it.
 Spend some time researching brands, reading reviews, and defining personal preferences, mattress goals, and budget in advance.

 - Check out mattresses during sales periods.
 While many bed-in-a-box retailers won’t haggle, that doesn’t mean their products won’t go on sale every now and then.
-Big holidays can be good for mattress sales both online and in-store, so keep your eyes open and don’t be afraid to chat up that customer service rep to see what promotions are available.
+Big holidays like Black Friday (or even smaller ones like Presidents’ Day) can be good for mattress sales both online and in-store, so keep your eyes open and don’t be afraid to chat up that customer service rep to see what promotions are available.